nikhil-vaddepudi/Emotion-Recognition/README.md

    ##### Link: https://www.kaggle.com/datasets/msambare/fer2013

 ## Preprocessing:
-    1. Downlaod FER 2013 data set by above link.
+   - Downlaod FER 2013 data set by above link.

-    2.unzip the data set
+   - unzip the data set

-    3. Find <mark>HOG features</mark> of images and store HOG features and labels in data list.
+  - Find HOG features of images and store HOG features and labels in data list.
+       - HOG, or Histogram of Oriented Gradients, is a feature descriptor that is often used to extract features from image data.
+          It is widely used in computer vision tasks for object detection.

-    4. store data list in a pickle file for easy computation.
+   - store data list in a pickle file for easy computation.